 - Putting people in touch with other organisations or services that can help

-- Inviting people to a Community Contact meeting in their area where they can talk to someone in more detail about their situation and develop a plan of what needs to happen to address any concerns
+- Inviting people to an appointment in their local area where they can talk to someone in more detail about their situation and develop a plan of what needs to happen to address any concerns (Let’s Talk Local)

 - Arranging a visit from a professional social worker or Occupational Therapist to carry out an assessment of what is needed to maintain independence, safety and quality of life.